-Exploration activities for the three months ended March 31, 2021
+Exploration activities for the nine months ended September 30, 2021

-Yaku Consultores was engaged to conduct and continue previous baseline studies at the Cañariaco Project.
+Yaku Consultores was engaged to conduct baseline studies at the Cañariaco Project.
 Their work will be part of environmental impact studies and habitat protection for all exploration phases of permitting including drilling and also for the community and regional stakeholders.

 The Company obtained the respective authorizations from SERFOR and PRODUCE (Peruvian authorities for National Forest and Wildlife Services and the Ministry of Production) to conduct new monitoring of Water Quality, Air Quality, Noise Levels and Biology, Wild Flora and Fauna and Hydrobiology.
-Yaku has begun collecting new data within the project area which will add significantly to the studies that Candente Copper has been conducting such since 2004.
+Yaku conducted the collecting of new data within the project area which will add significantly to the studies that Candente Copper has been conducting such since 2004.
+A new EIAsd and drilling permit applications are being prepared.